aritraroy/PinLockView/README.md

 ## IndicatorDots (Addon)
 PinLockView comes bundled with an addon view, ```IndicatorDots``` which can be optionally attached with the PinLockView to indicate pin changes visually.

-This view has been decoupled from the parent view so that you can optionally add it if necessary.
+This **view has been decoupled from the PinLockView** so that you can optionally add it if necessary.
 Suppose you are implementing a dial pad, then you will certainly not need this IndicatorView.

 Add the view to yout XML layout, generally above your PinLockView,